Bachelor of Science in Mechanical Engineering

 - Advancing the discipline and excelling in various mechanical engineering career paths.

 - Inspiring team members in their organizations with their ethical practice and leadership roles.

 - Creating new opportunities that support sustainable economic development and solve societal issues.

 2. STUDENT OUTCOMES

-The Program of Study follows the accreditation agency “the Accreditation Board for Engineering and Technology” (ABET) in learning outcome criteria implemented in alignment with AUM vision and educational philosophy.
+The Program of Study follows the ABET student outcomes criteria implemented in alignment with AUM vision and Learning and Educational Philosophy.
 Graduates of Mechanical Engineering must have demonstrated: